 The Framework defines eligible projects as geothermal energy generation facilities that support the objectives of the Indonesian government's sustainability strategy, which includes the commitment to decrease greenhouse gas emissions by 26% by 2020.
 Proceeds of Bonds issued in accordance with the Framework will only be used in connection with assets with emissions of less than 100g CO2 per kWh estimated carbon intensity.
-This compares favorably to the Indonesian national average emission factor for electricity of over 730g CO2 per kWh and coal-fired generation at nearly 990g CO2 per kWh3.
+This compares favorably to the Indonesian national average emission factor for electricity of over 877g CO2 per kWh and coal-fired generation at nearly 990g CO2 per kWh.
 In our opinion, these criteria satisfy the requirements of a Green Project under the GBP and based on information provide to us by the Bond Issuer and the Banks the Facility also meets these criteria.
 Further information on the Facility is set out below.

 The main inputs to the Facility's geothermal power generation process are the geothermal steam and brine which come from the Wayang Windu geothermal reservoir.
 The generation units employ a single flash turbine driving a generator.
 Geothermal fluid, comprising steam and brine, flows under pressure from production wells through a system of gathering pipelines aboveground to a separator in each of the generation units near the power plant.
 The separators separate the steam from the brine.
 Brine from the separators flows by gravity to a common brine injector where it is returned to the underground reservoir.
 Steam from the separators is piped to steam scrubbers located in each generation unit where steam is cleaned of any remaining particles of sand or water before entering the turbine.
 Most of this steam is admitted to the turbine, with a small portion used for the jet ejectors, which is part of the non-condensable gas removal system.
 This flow of steam into the turbine causes the turbine's blades to turn.
 Since the turbine shaft is connected to the generator shaft, this also causes the generator rotor to turn.
-Inside the generator is connected to a transformer which connects to the PT PLN electricity grid.
+Inside the generator of each of generation unit, the rotor passes through a magnetic field and generates electricity.
+The output of the generator is connected to a transformer which connects to the PT PLN electricity grid.